 6. “Veiled Lady” by Pietro Rossi

-Pietro Rossi’s sculpture, “Veiled Lady,” is a study in tranquility and introspection.
+Pietro Rossi’s sculpture, “Veiled Lady,” is a study of tranquility and introspection.
 The closed eyes and serene expression of the veiled lady exude a sense of calm and inner peace.
 The gracefully draped veil, expertly carved from marble, adds a layer of elegance and mystery to the sculpture.
 The viewer is invited to immerse themselves in the contemplative presence of the veiled lady, finding solace and introspection in her tranquil gaze.

 7. Modesty (Corradini sculpture)